Ace Combat 2: Development

 Kato and his team used books on planes and aviation-related magazines as reference when creating new fighters.
 They also watched several films on air combat and traveled to the American Armed Force airshow to take photographs of the planes on display.
 To make the game less complex for their target audience, the team decided that the fighters would have different data from that of their real-world counterparts.
 A simplistic law of physics system was implemented in their place, which kept the game's realism while still providing a user-friendly experience.
 The team looked into getting advice from a real airplane pilot to refine the gameplay, but were unable to do so.
 Ideas for missions were from Kato and the team's imaginations, although he stated he wished they were able to travel to real-world places to gather data and references.
 Environments were created to be visually-impressive and interesting.
 The development team experimented with a level design that would involve the player attempting to de-rail a trail through a mountain valley, but it was ultimately dropped due to technical and graphical restraints.
 The overall level structure was tweaked slightly so that the strategy in missions would not feel awkward or unnatural.
 At the beginning of development, the team wanted the game to support analogue control, adding support for both the PlayStation DualShock and the Namco NeGcon, and later the PlayStation Analog Joystick.

-The soundtrack for Ace Combat 2, composed by Kohta Takahashi and a team of five others, was heavily inspired by Top Gun.
-Takahashi wanted the music to be 'stimulating' and intense, but made sure it had its own distinct flare to prevent it from sounding too similar to Top Gun.
-The composers also made sure it reflected the designs and objectives of each mission.
-Most of the sound effects were directly taken from a special-effects CD one of the composers had, while others were entirely original.

-Ace Combat 2 was released in Japan on May 30, 1997, later released in North America on July 31 and in Europe on October 24.
+Ace Combat 2 was released in Japan on May 30, 1997, later released in North America on August 21 and in Europe on October 24.
 The game was re-released as a budget title in Japan on July 29, 1999, as part of Sony's The Best budget label.
 It is included in the 2005 video game compilation NamCollection for the PlayStation 2 alongside four other Namco PlayStation game ports, in celebration of the company's 50th anniversary.